Zakariya-Zahid/web-dev-projects/DOM_Events/README.md

 ## 📂 Projects Included

 - **CalculatorApp** – A basic calculator performing standard arithmetic operations.
 - **NotesApp** – Create, edit, and delete notes using local storage.
 - **ToDoList** – Task manager with add/delete and mark-as-done features.
 - **SimpleDiceGame** – A two-player dice game with random number generation.
 - **Ecommerce Cart** – A basic Ecommerce cart Functionality.
 - **Ecommerce Cart Extended** – A basic Ecommerce cart Functionality but with more features and better UI.
+- **ExpenseTracker** – A basic EExpense Tracker App but to track your expenses and income.

 ## 🧠 Concepts Practiced